williankeller/trello-auto-scroll/README.md

 [badge-mozilla]: https://img.shields.io/badge/Mozilla-v1.4-orange.svg
 [link-mozilla]: https://addons.mozilla.org/addon/trello-auto-scroll/ "Version published on Mozilla Add-ons"

+_Now our extension is available on the official [Trello Integrations](https://trello.com/integrations) page._

 ### Why?
 We decided to create this extension simply because we couldn't get an overview of all the columns created within Trello.
 So, this extension allow your Trello board make a automatically scroll until the last column and back to the first card as a loop.
 The most interesting thing is that you are able to set the time to pause in each column.
 It is also the time of transition animation between the columns.

 ### How To Install to Chrome?
 1. Go to [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and search by **Trello Auto Scroll** or use [this link](https://chrome.google.com/webstore/detail/trello-auto-scroll/iheeklbhnidcdjfkonakkkbbjophomkk) instead.